shimon-K/AGI-Course/docs/en/Introduction/Understanding.md

 _shallow_ learning often presents _objects_ as seperate and express usually only one facet of the _object_. _Deep_ learning, on the other hand, exhibit the inter-relation among differnet _objects_, that often presumed not connected.
 Additionally, it reveals many facets, of this _object_, thus expending the overall perception of it.
 It allows us to see "the bigger picture".

+<b>Unfortunately, _shallow_ courses are very mechanistic and technical.
+It is merely (or mostly) about introducing some tool to work with.
+Which may lead to frustration and bewilderment, since meaning is missing, or the purpose of it all. _Deep_ courses provide this meaning.
+They sometimes show how very diferrent _objects_ related, or even how they were developed/discovered, and the philosophy behind these _objects_.
+This generates excitement and great motivation, and exhibits the beauty of the things we learn.
+For example the symmetry or the harmony of things.</b>

 These are the principles that guide us through desgining and developing further this course.
 More about the philosophy of this course can be found <a href="https://shimon-k.github.io/Teaching.html">here</a>.